 - Gourdough’s.
 Big.
 Fat.
 Donuts is located on 1503 S 1st St. I can’t even begin to describe the variety of donuts available at this place.
 After walking 13 miles, I sat down to the Best Meal Ever, which was an Elvis donut with peanut butter, bananas, and bacon.
 My waistline sure appreciated it.

-2. Visit the State Capitol Building of Texas.
+State Capitol Building of Texas.

 No solo trip to Austin is truly complete without popping into the State Capitol Building.